bclark86/ad654_marketing_analytics/README.md

 Code to analyze survey data for marketing analytics group project vizualizations

 Improvements:
-* Chart font needs to be increased for quicker understanding
+* The font for some of the plots need to be increased for quicker understanding